OliverKingz/minishell/doc/FUNCTIONS.md

   ```

 - **Termcap functions**
+Terminal capability is a library and database used in Unix-like operating systems
+to define the capabilities and control sequences of various types of terminals.
+It allows programs to interact with different terminal types in a consistent way
+without needing to know the specifics of each terminal.
   - `tgetent`: Loads a terminal entry from the termcap database.
   - `tgetflag`: Gets a boolean entry from the termcap database.
   - `tgetnum`: Gets a numeric entry from the termcap database.